codewithesinwo/abasiubong/README.md

 ## 👤 Professional Summary

-I am a **Full Stack Engineer** with over **3 years of experience** designing and building performant, scalable web applications across diverse industries.
+I am a **Full Stack Engineer** with over **1 year of experience** designing and building performant, scalable web applications across diverse industries.
 I thrive in collaborative environments and bring a meticulous eye for detail, clean architecture, and user-centered thinking to every project I touch.

 My core strength lies in bridging the gap between design and engineering — turning ideas into production-ready products that are both beautiful and maintainable.